 REMEMBER – It usually takes up to 4 hours to recover from a one hour power loss.

-Cost of average employee per hour x the number of employees = LOSS
+- Cost of average employee per hour x the number of employees = LOSS

-Cost of lost distribution if trucks cannot be loaded x number of trucks = LOSS
+- Lost distribution if trucks cannot be loaded x number of trucks = LOSS

-Cost of lost telephone orders x average number of received orders per hour = LOSS
+- Telephone orders x average number of received orders per hour = LOSS

-Cost of loss of RF system not allowing picking of goods in warehouse x per hour = LOSS
+- RF system not allowing picking of goods in warehouse x per hour = LOSS

-Cost of loss of company status due to inability to function for x number of hours = LOSS
+- Loss of company status due to inability to function for x number of hours = LOSS

-Cost in inability to prepare next day’s distribution / orders = LOSS
+- Inability to prepare next day’s distribution / orders = LOSS

-Loss of corporate website per hour = LOSS
+- Corporate website per hour = LOSS

-Loss off corporate e-commerce site per hour = LOSS
+- Loss off corporate e-commerce site per hour = LOSS

-Loss of service department’s ability to communicate to customers per hour = LOSS
+- Service department’s ability to communicate to customers per hour = LOSS

-Loss of cutting edge to your competition that are still functioning = LOSS
+- Loss of cutting edge to your competition that are still functioning = LOSS

-Loss of corporate company image / efficiency and operational status = LOSS
+- Corporate company image / efficiency and operational status = LOSS

 Total effect on your company and cost per hour = LOSS